Living Our Values

 Past emissions

 In 2020, we began reporting fiscal year (FY) emissions rather than calendar year (CY) emissions to align sustainability planning and reporting with other internal cycles.
-Paper calculations have been updated using the most up-to-date emissions factors.
+Paper calculations were updated in 2019.
 Emissions for Travel and Office Energy represent methodologies used for each respective year.

 icon-line